jollyjerr/knowledge/math/calculus/optimization.md

 f'(c) = 0 or undefined (critical point) AND f''(c) > 0 (concave up)
 ```

+When there is exactly one critical point, the second derivative test can be used
+as proof that you have the global extrema at that point.

 ## Concavity

 The points where a function's concavity changes are called "inflection points".